strongloop/strong-globalize/README.md

 Suppose you have a package named `gmain` which has two JS files: `index.js` and `lib/util.js` and the two JS files contain the same `g.log('user: %s', userName)` call in line# 8 and line# 12 respectively.
 Running `slt-globalize -e` under the application root directory, `/Users/user/gmain` will generate `intl/en/messages.json` and `intl/zz/messages.json` as shown in the [Pseudo Localization Support](#pseudo-localization-support) section.
 Note that `slt-globalize -e` extracts all strong-globalized literal strings as well as non-globalized literal string with positional information in to `intl/zz/messages.json`.
 It is useful to pin-point untranslated strings in the source code.

-In the regular extraction mode, `strong-globalize` scans all JS and Html templates owned by the `gmain` package no mater how deep the directory structure goes -- for example, `gmain/lib/usa/california/sanfrancisco/util.js` is scanned.
+In the regular extraction mode, `strong-globalize` scans all JS and Html templates owned by the `gmain` package no matter how deep the directory structure goes -- for example, `gmain/lib/usa/california/sanfrancisco/util.js` is scanned.
 However, it does not examine dependent files under `node_modules` or `test` directory.
 All `strong-globalized` literal strings in JS and Html files of the target package will be extracted and stored in `intl/en/messages.json` along with the positional information stored in `intl/zz/messages.json`.
 All non-strong-globalized literal strings in the first argument of all JS function calls are extracted and stored in `intl/zz/messages.json` along with the positional information.

 In runtime, the string resource JSON files under `intl` will be loaded on to memory as needed.